TheScienceMuseum/web-design-system/README.md

-#Science Museum Group style guide
+#Science Museum Group Design System

+> N.B W.I.P - not ready for use yet!

+## How to use

+`npm install` me.

+...

 ## Principles